Interlibrary & EZBorrow Loan Policy

-- Faculty, emeriti, seminarians, staff and administrators at SHU
+- Faculty (active and retired), emeriti, seminarians, staff and administrators at SHU

 - Currently enrolled SHU students

 - Online (distance) or off-campus students have the same access to the same interlibrary loan services as currently enrolled on-campus students.
-Please contact the interim Head of Access Services, Assistant Dean Sebastian Derry (email@example.com) for assistance with borrowing material from SHU Libraries' collections, or from other libraries.
+Please contact Kaitlin Kehnemuyi, Access Services Librarian (firstname.lastname@example.org) for assistance with borrowing material from SHU Libraries' collections, or from other libraries.

-II.
-Seton Hall University Library will not borrow or lend the following materials via interlibrary loan, except at the discretion of a subject librarian:
+Seton Hall University Library will not borrow or lend the following materials via interlibrary loan:

 - Reference or Reserve Books